-Analytics sessions: There will be at least two analytics sessions on Wednesday afternoons from 5:15 - 6:15 pm in room 165 for training on vendor software such as Bloomberg, Barra, Thomson Financial, and FACTSET.
+Analytics sessions: There may be training sessions on Wednesday afternoons from 5:15 - 6:15 pm in room (TBA) for training on vendor software such as Bloomberg, Barra, Thomson Financial, and FACTSET.
 Sessions will be announced as they are scheduled.